Non-Associative Geometry and the Spectral Action Principle: Non-Associative Geometry

-Just as is done in the associative case, the general form for the fluctuation term in equation \eqref{fluctuatedD} comes from inspection of the inhomogeneous terms in equation \eqref{nonaccderies}:

 where the sum is taken over generalized hermitian `one forms' $A_{(1)}$, and generalized `zero forms' $A_{(0)}$.
+In this case, the fluctuation $B$ is determined by the form of the derivation of an {\it alternative} $\ast$-algebra $\tilde{\delta}_{a,b} = [L_{\tilde{a}},L_{\tilde{b}}]+[L_{\tilde{a}},R_{\tilde{b}}]+[R_{\tilde{a}},R_{\tilde{b}}]$, along with the requirement that $B$ should be of order one ({\it i.e.}\ linear in $D$), and stable under fluctuations by the automorphisms of the (alternative) $\ast$-algebra.
 The `zero forms' $A_{(0)}$ will simply be given by left acting elements of the alternative algebra.
 The generalized `one forms' will depend on the representation of the algebra $\pi$, the real structure $J$, and the form of the un-fluctuated Dirac operator $D$.
 In the important case where $D$ acts as a derivation on the input algebra and Hilbert space however, we have in comparison with equation \eqref{ifderassoc}

-The fluctuations given in equation \eqref{alflucnew} are a natural generalization of the fluctuations given in equation \eqref{ifassocfluc} for the associative case.
-Because all associative algebras are alternative, the reader can indeed check for themselves that \eqref{alflucnew} reduces to the associative case when the input algebra is associative.
-Notice also that $B$ is linear in $D$ ({\it i.e.}\ of the correct order), and is hermitian for hermitian $A_{(1)}$.
-Finally, it is suggested that the reader check the symmetry of equation \eqref{alflucnew} for the almost-associative geometry that we give in section \ref{sec4}.
+Again, these fluctuation terms transform as in equation \eqref{Btrnsfm}.
+All associative algebras are also alternative algebras, and so the fluctuations given in equation \eqref{alflucnew} are a generalization of the fluctuations given in equation \eqref{ifassocfluc} for the associative case.
+In particular, in the standard associative case ({\it i.e.}\ when the input algebra $A$ is associative, and the standard associative "order one" condition $[A_{(1)},J A_{(0)} J^{\ast}]=0$ holds), the central term on the right-hand-side of \eqref{alflucnew} vanishes, and \eqref{alflucnew} reduces to the associative expression \eqref{ifassocfluc}.